Geography

 Irrigated land area from CIA World Factbook.

-Only ranks #239 in land boundaries length
+Only ranks #239 in land border length

 Only ranks #187 in women in parliament (%)